mrkjse/airflow2/README.md

 Since the data is huge, we partition the data into several chunks (using UNIX `split` command) before uploading it into the Google Cloud Storage.
 Airflow allows you to dynamically implement tasks, so the `upload_to_gcs_*` task is actually dependent on the number of chunks that the `partition_files` task produces.

-In this example, the source flat file **bank_transactions.csv** is divided into 10 partitions:
+In this DAG, the source flat file **bank_transactions.csv** is divided into 10 partitions:

 ![DAG 2](images/partitions.png)